-Australia has had a comprehensive capital gains tax (CGT) regime since 20 September 1985.
-Individuals planning to move to Australia or leave Australia should understand the framework of these rules so as not to trigger any "avoidable" adverse Australian CGT consequences.
+Australia has had a comprehensive capital gains tax (CGT) regime since September 20, 1985.
+Individuals planning to move to Australia or leave Australia, or likely to be overseas when in receipt of an inheritance, should understand the framework of these rules so they do not to trigger any "avoidable", adverse Australian CGT consequences.

 Some general information is provided below, but Exfin strongly recommends that you seek advice from a qualified Australian taxation advisor before any relocation, as the rules are complex.

 There is no "rate of Australian CGT" - the net capital gain is included in a taxpayer’s assessable income and taxed along with their other assessable income at their marginal rate of tax.
 The top marginal rate of tax is effectively 47%, inclusive of the 2% Medicare levy - although the levy does not apply to non-residents.
 If you hold an asset for at least 12 months before you dispose of it, you will be entitled to the 50% CGT discount - so that only one-half of your net capital gain will be assessable.

 However, effective May 8, 2012 this discount ceased to apply to non-residents and temporary residents.
 Eligibility in relation to existing assets is based on a formula which takes into account the number of days a taxpayer was resident or non-resident from that date, on a pro-rated basis.
 These changes, the enabling legislation for which was passed in June 2013, also applied to trusts holding these assets, raising the possibility that in some circumstances it may now be preferable to hold real estate assets in a corporate structure than directly.